-SECTION II: ACADEMICS

-Grade Placement of New Students
+SECTION II: ACADEMICS Grade Placement of New Students

-Students enrolling in Kindergarten should be five years old on or before September 20 of the current school year.
+Per Board approved policy, students enrolling in Kindergarten should be five years old on or before November 1 of the current school year.
 Students new to PTAA in grades 2-4 will be place initially at the grade level attained at the last school.
 The principal will then determine the final grade placement based on evaluation of prior performance, results of achievement tests, and results of assessments based on the state essential knowledge and skills for subjects within a grade level.